MrOrnithorynque/Loggifyer/README.md

 # PTP::Loggifyer
 Welcome to **Loggifyer**, a simple, fast and cross-platform logger library.

+Loggifyer is a logging library that makes it easy to add log messages to your C++ code using only macros.
+It is designed to be lightweight, easy to use, and cross-platform, supporting Windows, Linux, and macOS.

 This library is from the [PTP](https://github.com/MrOrnithorynque/PTP/) library family.